nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 :exclamation: All numerical inputs are limited between <code>0</code> to <code>2147483647</code>.
 Numbers outside this range are invalid inputs.
 </span>

-This is done to reduce the memory that needs to be stored per item.
+This is done to reduce the memory that Fridget uses on your computer.

 <hr/>